Frequently Asked Questions

 Yes, once you are a registered pharmacist with the PSI you must engage with the CPD system and the ePortfolio Review process.

 While the PSI does not hold a non-practising Register, it does operate a system of voluntary cancellation from the Register.
+If you wish to return to practice as a pharmacist in the future and you have been previously registered with the PSI, you can apply to have your name restored to the register.
 More information on this can be found in the registration section.

-Under the of the Pharmacy Act, at the time of applying for annual continued registration, pharmacists are required to make a declaration confirming that they have been maintaining appropriate experience, keeping abreast of continuing education and maintaining CPD and that they are engaging with the IIOP and undertaking the reporting of CPD activities.
+Under the Pharmacy Act 2007, at the time of applying for annual continued registration, pharmacists are required to make a declaration confirming that they have been maintaining appropriate experience, keeping abreast of continuing education and maintaining CPD and that they are engaging with the IIOP and undertaking the reporting of CPD activities.